NEWPLAN/AreYouOK/README.md

 firstly, if you have a cuda environment, you need to enable HAVE_CUDA

+if you have a RDMA and InfiniBand environment, you should enable HAVE_RDMA, by setup your compile flags.
+    for example you can add a os.env['BCUBE_GPU_BROADCAST']='RDMA' to trige this switch.

 then run command like
 python setup.py build && sudo python setup.py install